lenafaure/regular-expressions-training/README.md

 ### Character class
 ```
 []          ⟶ alternation: matches any one of the characters inside the brackets
+[a-z]       ⟶ if the dash is not at the beginning it doesn't mean literal dash but any character a through f
 ```

 **Search for a phone number with format 917-555-1234**